-[See the principal and policy EIF(LEGAL) for more information.]
+[See the school counselor] and policy EIF(LEGAL) for more information.]

 For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.